22 Essential iPad Apps For College Students (+5 Awesome Games)

 And then there are the times when that doesn’t happen.

-For all those unproductive moods, there’s 30/30.
+.
 This is my absolute favorite productivity timer app; I simply set the tasks I need to do, give myself time limits, and become more productive.

-30/30 is my external motivator, allowing me to hack my willpower when it’s feeling drained.
+30/30 is my external motivator, allowing me to

 Like MindSnacks’ other iOS learning apps, Learn Japanese is built around several language games that each test a different area of your learning.